Need the perfect glossy icing for sugar cookies? One that hardens perfectly, but is still sweet and delicious? We've got you covered!

 This icing gets pretty hard once it's dried, so you probably want to ice the cookies on top of parchment paper.
 That way, the cleanup up process will be much, much easier!

-While this sugar cookie icing is ideal for sugar cookies, you might want to experiment with incorporating it into other sweet treats.
+While this sugar cookie icing is ideal for sugar cookies, you might want to experiment with incorporating it into other baked treats.

 If you want to sub out the vanilla extract with another flavor, go for it!
-Add some mint extract and drizzle over brownies for a chocolate peppermint patty type of flavor.
+Pour in some mint extract and drizzle over brownies for a chocolate peppermint patty type of flavor.
 Almond extract is also a nice and light alternative.
-I'll often use vanilla extract and almond together, though a little extract goes a long way!
+I'll often stir both vanilla extract and almond extract in the batter, though a little extract goes a long way!

 Have you tried this icing?
 What did you think?
 Let us know below in the comments or talk about it with family and friends on FamilyApp!